 It is a branch of the National Marionette Theatre in Prague.
 It is also fondly known as the Fairytale House.

-The museum contains a vast collection of both historical and contemporary puppets and marionettes.
+The museum contains a vast collection of historical and contemporary puppets and marionettes.

 There is also a puppet theatre wherein the puppets are used to put on a show of beloved fairytales for children.

-In the exhibition, the puppets on display are somewhat famous ones; fictional characters from well-known stories.
+In the exhibition, the puppets are somewhat famous, fictional characters from well-known stories.

 In the attic, the nooks and crannies hide puppets of water goblins, dragons, demons, and other mysterious creatures.

-One part of the attic contains props that were used by puppeteers while another part is dedicated to teaching visitors at the museum about contemporary puppeteers.
+One part of the attic contains props used by puppeteers, while another part is dedicated to teaching visitors at the museum about contemporary puppeteers.

-The St. Vitus Church is a monument that was built during the Gothic period in Cesky Krumlov.
+The St. Vitus Church is a monument built in Cesky Krumlov’s Gothic period.
 It was later modified and is now a National Cultural Monument of the Czech Republic, according to a declaration in 1995.

-Ever since Cesky Krumlov was founded, the Czech and German residents resided together.
-The sermon at the church was preached in Czech; but later, German believers began to preach in German.
+Since Cesky Krumlov was founded, the Czech and German residents resided together.
+The sermon at the church was preached in Czech, but later, German believers began to preach in German.

 The Chapel of St. Jerome served this purpose till 1602 when it was moved to the Church of St. Jost.